 minikubecluster recognizes that the Gardener API server has been started and is available.

 No resources foundis the expected result of our initial development setup.

-You can run Gardener (API server and controller manager) against any local Kubernetes cluster, however, your seed and shoot clusters must be deployed to a “real” provider.
+You can run Gardener (API server, controller manager, scheduler, gardenlet) against any local Kubernetes cluster, however, your seed and shoot clusters must be deployed to a “real” provider.
 Currently, it is not possible to run Gardener entirely isolated from any cloud provider.
 We are planning to support such a setup based on KubeVirt (see this for details), however, it does not yet exist.
 This means that - after you have setup Gardener - you need to register an external seed cluster (e.g., one created in AWS).
 Only after that step you can start creating shoot clusters with your locally running Gardener.